- Instructions for Form 1120-SF - Introductory Material

 The time needed to complete and file this form will vary depending on individual circumstances.
 The estimated burden for business taxpayers filing this form is approved under OMB control number 1545-0123 and is included in the estimates shown in the instructions for their business income tax return.

-If you have comments or suggestions for making this form simpler, we would be happy to hear from you.
-You can send us comments from www.irs.gov/formspubs.
-Click on "More Information" and then on "Give us feedback."
-Or you can send your comments to: Internal Revenue Service; Tax Forms and Publications Division; SE:W:CAR:MP:T; 1111 Constitution Ave., NW; IR-6526; Washington, DC 20224.
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
+You can send us comments from IRS.gov/FormsPubs.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+NW, IR-6526, Washington, DC 20224.

 Do not send the tax form to this office.
 Instead, see Where To File, earlier.